-- fail to respond to treatment(s) and recovery protocols, or - show signs of chronic, severe or debilitating pain or distress, or - are unable to stand or walk, or - show marked weight loss/loss of body condition, or - are unfit for transport (or are likely to be condemned) and it has been decided that treatment will not be provided.
+- fail to respond to treatment(s) and recovery protocols, or - show signs of chronic, severe, or debilitating pain or distress, or - · are unable to stand or walk, or - show marked weight loss/loss of body condition, or - are unfit for transport (or are likely to be condemned) and it has been decided that treatment will not be provided.

 Having a written euthanasia protocol can improve confidence when making decisions about euthanasia and help ensure the procedure is carried out in a timely manner and consistently according to on-farm protocols.
+Personnel who have received training on all aspects of euthanasia have greater confidence to make timely decisions on when to euthanize an animal and the skills to perform the procedure competently.